-Embassies & Consulates -- U.S., Avenida La Encalada, Block 17, Surco (tel.
+Embassies & Consulates—U.S., Avenida La Encalada, Block 17, Surco (https://pe.usembassy.gov; tel.
 01/434-3000); Australia, Víctor A. Belaúnde 147/Vía Principal 155, office 1301, San Isidro (http://peru.embassy.gov.au; tel.
 01/222-8281); Canada, Calle Bolognesi 228, Miraflores (tel.
 01/319-3200); U.K. and New Zealand, Av.
 Jose Larco 1301, Miraflores (tel.
 01/617-3000).

-Emergencies -- In case of an emergency, call the 24-hour traveler’s hot line (tel.
+Emergencies—In case of an emergency, call the 24-hour traveler’s hotline (tel.
 01/574-8000) or the tourist police, or POLTUR (tel.
 01/460-1060 in Lima, or 01/460-0965).
-The INDECOPI 24-hour hot line can also assist in contacting police to report a crime (tel.
+The INDECOPI 24-hour hotline can also assist in contacting police to report a crime (tel.
 01/224-7888 in Lima, 01/224-8600, or toll-free 0800/42579 from any private phone).
 The general police emergency number is tel.
 105; for fire, dial tel.
 116.

-Safety—Lima neighborhoods such as Miraflores and San Isidro are as safe and as calm as most North American cities, though in Lima Centro and some of the city’s residential and hotel areas, the risk of street crime remains high.
-Although carjackings, assaults, and armed robberies are not routine, they’re not unheard of, either.
+Safety—Lima neighborhoods such as Miraflores and San Isidro are as safe and as calm as most North American cities, though in Lima Centro and some of the city’s residential areas, the risk of street crime remains.
+Although carjackings, assaults, and armed robberies are not routine, they’re not unheard of either.
 Armed attacks at ATMs have also occurred.
 Use ATMs during the day, with other people present.
 Most thefts occur on public transportation, such as buses and combis.
-There have been several reports of thieves who’ve boarded buses in and out of Lima to cities both north and south of the capital, relieving passengers at gunpoint of their valuables.
+There have been reports of thieves who’ve boarded buses in and out of Lima to cities both north and south of the capital, relieving passengers at gunpoint of their valuables.
 Be very careful with your belongings; leave your passport and other valuables in the hotel safe, and use a money belt.
 Public street markets are also frequented by thieves, as are parks (especially at night) and the beaches in and around Lima.
 Although the large-scale terrorist activities of the local groups Sendero Luminoso and MRTA were largely stamped out in the early 1990s, there are occasionally reports of a possible resurgence.
 Neither group, however, is currently active in any of the areas covered in this book.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.